souwan/CS-330-Assignment-5/README.md

 200367739

-Implementing a file I/O system in Cosmos using C#
+Implementing a directory and file I/O system in Cosmos using C#
-      -Not much of a challenge but I don't know what else to do.
-I just need pity marks :((

 The following text will be instructions in how to replicate this project step by step.